100 Notable alumni of

 -

-Lorna M. Mahlock is a senior officer in the United States Marine Corps who currently serves as the Deputy Director for Combat Support for the National Security Agency's Cybersecurity Directorate.
-Her prior assignment was as the Director Command, Control, Communications, and Computers (C4) and the Deputy Department of the Navy Chief Information Officer of the Marine Corps.
-In 2018, she became the first Black woman to be nominated for promotion to brigadier general in the United States Marine Corps.
-Prior to being promoted to the rank of brigadier general, she served as Deputy Director of the Operations, Plans, Policies, and Operation Directorate at Headquarters, United States Marine Corps in Washington, D.C.
-In December of 2022, she received her second star and became the first Black female major general in the history of the Marine Corps.
+Lorna M. Mahlock is a United States Marine Corps major general who has served as commander of the Cyber National Mission Force since January 5, 2024.
+Nominated by President Trump In 2018, she became the first Black woman to be nominated for promotion to brigadier general in the United States Marine Corps.
+In December 2022, she became the first black female major general in the history of the Marine Corps.

 -